neuravion/mesh-chat-protocol/routing-across-the-meshnet.md

 This message will also be encrypted for sending to the next relay node.
 When the relay message is received by a node, it will be unencrypted, and the node will compare the `destination` `uid` to their own `uid`.
 If there is a match, they can then also decrypt the original message.
 If there is no match, the relaying continues, and more uids are appended to the `hops` array.

+* TODO: think about how to verify that the message was received by the intended recipient.
+We could use this to help determine when a node has become unstable or untrustworthy.

 ## Traversing the Network
 TODO ^